donphelix/calltronix/readme.md

 # Install Dependencies
 composer install

-# create .env file with right credentials conforming to the name of your database
+# .env
-touch .env
+create .env file with right credentials conforming to the name of your database touch .env

 # Run Migrations